 - Improving inclusivity by demonstrating a good level of public accessibility and where relevant incorporating seating and public toilets;

-- Securing a design and layout which is capable of reducing crime and/ or the fear of crime, as well as respecting privacy of, and visual impact on, occupiers of neighbouring properties;
+- Securing a design and layout which is capable of reducing crime and/ or the fear of crime, as well as respecting privacy of, and visual impact on, occupiers of neighbouring properties; and

 - Ensuring the location and layout of the development maximise public transport, walking and cycling opportunities, and provide paving, lighting and signs which meet all needs, including those of people with disabilities, older people, and children.

-4.17 Sustainable development policy S1 sets out the economic, social and environmental criteria that development proposals will be required to meet.
+4.17 Sustainable development Policy S1 sets out the economic, social and environmental criteria that development proposals will be required to meet.
 S1 is the first policy of the Plan for the following reasons;

 - emphatic championing of the vision of a sustainable future for the City